Virginia families can homeschool in one of at least three ways.

 History

-Virginia, located in the southern United States, legalized homeschooling in 1984 and offers three different options.
-This summary addresses the home instruction option, but there is an option for a private tutor, certified teacher, or affiliation with a private school.
+Virginia, located in the southern United States, legalized homeschooling in 1984 and offers multiple options.
+This summary addresses the home instruction option, but there is an option for a private tutor or certified teacher or by religious exemption.
+See link for more specific details.
 Homeschools in Virginia are not considered private, parochial, or denominational schools.

 Regulation

 Virginia requires parents who elect to homeschool their children, ages 5 to 18, to notify their local school district annually.
-Parents must have at least a high school diploma or GED (with some exceptions) and outline a course of study for their students.
+Parents must have at least a high school diploma or give evidence of their ability to provide education or outline a course of study for their students.
 There are no specific attendance requirements for minimum days or hours mentioned in the homeschool policy except that students must meet “all requirements” of the homeschool code for compulsory attendance.
 This includes immunizations.

 Students must show evidence of progress through a standardized test score, a written evaluation from a state-licensed teacher, or a report card from a correspondence or other school.
 Refer to the code for more details.
 Districts must make homeschool families aware of AP, SAT, and ACT tests, and possible financial support for students in need.